 Your medical website speaks volumes about your practice.
-Choosing a design that resonates with prospective and current patients is a must, because you want it to engage and inform.
+Choosing a medical website design that resonates with prospective and current patients is a must because you want it to engage and inform.

-Whether you’re building your first doctor website or redesigning an existing one, there’s several factors to keep in mind during the planning process.
+Whether you’re building your first doctor website or redesigning an existing one, there are several factors to keep in mind during the planning process.
 Read on for a few tips to help you create a medical website design that meets patient needs.

 People are increasingly going online to take control of their health.
 If they can’t easily find what they’re looking for on your medical website, they’ll give up and try again with a different provider.